ietf-wg-acme/acme/draft-ietf-acme-acme.md

 If the request fails, or the body does not pass these checks, then it has failed.

+The client SHOULD de-provision the resource provisioned for this challenge once the challenge is complete, i.e., once the "status" field of the challenge has the value "valid" or "invalid".

 ## DNS Challenge

 When the identifier being validated is a domain name, the client can prove